djbpitt/plot/bezier/README.md

 ### 10. Handle length

 In Berkers’s implementation all handle lengths are set as 20% of the opposite joining line, which means that the two handles that share a control line are of the same length.
 One consequence of this simplification is that the curve, although smoothly joined, may bulge in situations where the distance between points varies by a large amount.
-This type of artifact can be seen in the bulge on the right side of the sixth Bézier curve segment in this example.
+This type of artifact can be seen in the bulge on the right side of the sixth Bézier curve segment in the image above.

 Embry sets the handle length in a way that is proportional to the distances between the points, with shorter handles controlling shorter curves and vice versa, which reduces the bulging.
 For example, if the control line passes through point B in an imaginary triangle formed by segments AB, BC (lines between consecutive knots), and AC (imaginary joining line), in Embry’s implementation the ratio of the distance between the control points on either side of point B is AB:BC.
 Initially we set the total distance to 40% of the length of joining line (following Berkers’s recommendation), but instead of extending for 20% on each side, we distribute the 40% according to the AB:BC ratio.
 This is within Embry’s recommended scaling range of 33–50%, which we explore in more detail below.

+The scaling is set as variable `$scaling`, which is a number that ranges between 0 and 1.
+It is fixed at "0.4" (that is, 40%) currently, but we can convert the variable to a parameter and let the user supply the scaling value when we refactor the code as a callable function.

 #### SVG